 - i) Externally restricted fund consists of funds upon which restrictions have been imposed by the donor. - ii) Internally restricted fund consists of funds upon which restrictions have been imposed by the Board of Trustees (the "Board").
 These funds represent donations and income that were initially unrestricted but upon which the Board has placed restrictions for specific priority programs. - iii) Unrestricted fund consists of donations and investment income upon which no restrictions have been imposed by the donors or the Board.
-These funds are managed in accordance with general Board policies and may be internally restricted through Board motion. - (b) Restricted cash
+These funds are managed in accordance with general Board policies and may be internally restricted through Board motion. - (b) Cash and restricted cash

+Cash is comprised of amount held on deposit primarily in the Foundation's operating account.
 Restricted cash is subject to external restrictions related to Alberta Gaming, Liquor and Cannabis gaming regulations, and includes cash held for the Mighty Millions lottery in process.
 Net proceeds from the Mighty Millions Lottery are transferred to the casino gaming account upon finalization of the lottery.